Ken39775/Altek_ROS2/README.md

 - **serial_no**: will attach to the device with the given serial number (*serial_no*) number.
 Default, attach to the first (in an inner list) RealSense device.
   - Note: serial number can also be defined with "_" prefix.
 For instance, serial number 831612073525 can be set in command line as `serial_no:=_831612073525`.
 That is a workaround until a better method will be found to ROS2's auto conversion of strings containing only digits into integers.
 - **usb_port_id**: will attach to the device with the given USB port (*usb_port_id*). i.e 4-1, 4-2 etc. Default, ignore USB port when choosing a device.
 - **device_type**: will attach to a device whose name includes the given *device_type* regular expression pattern.
 Default, ignore device type.
-For example, device_type:=d435 will match d435 and d435i. device_type=d435(?!i) will match d435 but not d435i.
 - **reconnect_timeout**: When the driver cannot connect to the device try to reconnect after this timeout (in seconds).
 - **wait_for_device_timeout**: If the specified device is not found, will wait *wait_for_device_timeout* seconds before exits.
 Defualt, *wait_for_device_timeout < 0*, will wait indefinitely.
 - **rosbag_filename**: Publish topics from rosbag file.
 There are two ways for loading rosbag file: